I1820/I1820/README.md

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/i1820/dm.svg?style=flat-square)](https://hub.docker.com/r/i1820/dm)

 ## Introduction
 DM is a Data Manager component of the I1820 platform.
-It handles data that are coming from RabbitMQ and stores them.
-It also has some useful built-in queries that can returns data from the database (MongoDB).
+It has some useful built-in queries that can returns data from the database (MongoDB) to the API backend.
-We plan to create [Grafana](https://grafana.com/) plugin for it.

 ## Profiler
 Enable MongoDB buit-in profiler: